 Research by Nourathar articulates contemporary history and archaeology; it materializes in projects that implement augmented reality, immersive environments, physical interaction, optical illusionism and other hi & lo-tech mirages.
 Through these projects they imagine another version of what technology could have been in the past, and what it could become in the future.
 The confluence of proto-cinematic techniques with digital tools draws audiences into a dreamscape inhabited by futurities from an imaginary past and memories from an oneiric future.

-Nourathar Studio’s recent exhibitions present audiovisual installations and artworks which combine interaction and augmented reality with analog media and obsolete technologies.
+Nourathar Studio's recent exhibitions present installations (sensitive spaces) and audiovisual devices (hypnosophical devices) that combine digital media, physical interaction and augmented reality with analogue resources and obsolete technologies.

 Nourathar's interactive artworks invite users to explore the connections between the light, colour and sound spectra.
 The visitor’s physical experience with these artworks generates further correspondences with the environment.
 In this way, the gallery becomes a sensitive space, an audiovisual instrument with an invisible interface that allows for an intuitive experience of the work, in which audiences become active participants of the artwork, instead of passive spectators.

 Custom application in each interactive artwork, developed in Max/MSP/Jitter by Caen Botto.